Lurulai/Lurulai/README.md

 ## Hi!
 I’m @Lurulai
 - I’m interested in Mathematics and all its applications within programming.
 - I’m looking to collaborate on anything that sounds fun!
-- How to reach me ...
+- In order to reach me, send me a pigeon mail!
-          Send me a pigeon mail :)

 "You are more informative than segmentation fault." - Nischal, 2022<br>
 </br>"Listening to you talk makes me so happy I ignore my work." - Jade, 2022<br>